Cotswold Way - 12 Days & 11 Nights12 Days & 11 Nights 4.6 Read 201 reviews

 If you require single rooms within your party we will always try and accommodate you subject to availability.
 A single supplement is payable.

 This walking holiday is available to solo walkers but as we incur additional baggage transfer costs their is a solo walker supplement payable.

-- 11 Nights in Hand picked B&B's, guesthouses and small hotels.
+- Hand picked B&B's, guesthouses and small hotels.

 - Door to door baggage transfers.

 - A detailed information pack, maps and a guide book.

 - Travel to the start or from the finish of the walk.

 - Personal Equipment.

 You can start The Cotswold Way on any day of the week between the start of April and mid-October, subject to availability.
 It is great at any time throughout the season as all the flowers will be in bloom throughout this time.
 The Cotswolds are very popular so it is best to book as far in advance as you are able to.